Alex Verdugo Player Props: Red Sox vs. Blue Jays

-The Boston Red Sox, including Alex Verdugo (.313 on-base percentage in past 10 games, 60 points below season-long percentage), battle starter Yusei Kikuchi and the Toronto Blue Jays at Fenway Park, Tuesday at 7:10 PM ET.
+After going 2-for-4 with two doubles in his last game, Alex Verdugo and the Boston Red Sox take on the Toronto Blue Jays (who will hand the ball to Alek Manoah) at 7:10 PM ET on Wednesday.

-He racked up two extra-base hits in his last game (2-for-5 with a double, a home run and an RBI) against the Blue Jays.
+He racked up two extra-base hits in his most recent game (2-for-4 with two doubles) against the Blue Jays.

 Alex Verdugo Game Info & Props vs. the Blue Jays